 About Jayne Doyle

-After these trips I retained in the healing arts.
 Following qualification in Reflexology in 1997, I went on to study a BSc in Health Sciences and Complementary Therapies at the University of Westminster, London, UK (2000).
-Post graduate advanced training has followed in a range of massage and energy therapy modalities and I have since worked with hundreds of people.
+Post graduate advanced training followed in a range of massage, botanical and quantum modalities and I have since worked with hundreds of people, around the world.

-In 2010 an opportunity arose to work with the therapies with civil survivors of the Bosnia war, through a charity Healing Hands Network.
+Between 2010 and 2013, I worked with civil survivors of the Bosnia war, through a charity Healing Hands Network.
 People were referred to us through the Association of Concentration Camp Victims, the Association of Civil War Victims, Mothers of Srebrenica, Concentration Camp Union and the Centre for Torture Victims.
-This was some of the most profoundly intense and rewarding work of my career, motivated by my family connection with the Holocaust and has subsequently informed the ancestral trauma healing I offer today.
+This was some of the most profoundly intense and rewarding work I have undertaken and embedded trauma as a cornerstone of my practice.

 In 2013, I studied at The Christie NHS Trust in Manchester and was awarded a Distinction in a Diploma in Adapting Complementary Therapies in Cancer and Supportive Care.
 This led to full time permanent positions, working in the NHS Cancer and Palliative Care Services.